What is Percutaneous Vertebroplasty?

 Many patients feel pain relief right away after vertebroplasty.
 Most report that their pain is gone or is much better within 48 hours.
 Most patients resume normal activity within 24 hours.

 Vertebroplasty is very safe.
 The bone cement used to secure the broken bone is safe.
 Patients with tumors in the spine may be at slight risk of complications.
 You should always discuss the risks of any procedure with your doctor.

 How do I know if vertebroplasty is right for me?

-If you have significant back pain caused by a broken bone (osteoporotic fractured vertebra) in your back that is not better after one to two weeks of bed rest and pain control medicine, you may need vertebroplasty.
-Newer fractures tend to respond better than older fractures; however, some older fractures can be treated successfully.
+If you have significant back pain caused by a broken bone (osteoporotic fractured vertebra) in your back that is not getting better even after one to two weeks of bed rest and pain control medicine, you may need vertebroplasty.
+Newer fractures tend to respond better than older fractures; however, some older fractures can also be treated successfully.

 How successful is vertebroplasty?